 I’ve always rented.
-Sure, it isn’t always an ideal situation, but it’s better than having a mortgage.
+It isn’t always ideal, but it’s better than having a mortgage.
 If you’re currently stuck with a mortgage, you might be able to switch to a home equity line of credit.
 It can be worth looking into.

-I don’t know about you, but an apartment is all I’m interested in living in.
+An apartment is all I’m interested in living in.
 It’s quite sufficient.
-A smaller space helps me be a minimalist, and it’s easier to take care of, too.
+A smaller space helps me be a minimalist, and it’s also easier to take care of.

 There are other wealth killers besides mortgages and taxes, and Sweeney mentions them, too.
 Wealthy people avoid wealth killers as much as they can.

 How else would they be wealthy and stay wealthy?

 Wealthy People Know How to Save a Buck

 “Cars are another area where you can save a great deal of money. … If you do buy a car, you don’t ever need to buy a new one. … It’s always smarter to buy a used car that’s at least one year old.
 It’s even better if you can find one … that’s two years old.” – Kieron Sweeney